juergenweb/FrontendForms/README.md

 Please note: This validator will be added to each input type file automatically, if you have set allowed mime types in the backend configuration.
 You can remove it if you want by using the removeRule('allowedMimeTypes') method.

 ### forbiddenMimeTypes
 Verifies that no uploaded file has a forbidden MIME type.
-This is the opposite as *allowedMimeTypes*.
+This is the opposite as *allowedMimeTypes* so please read the instruction there as well.

 ```php
 $field->setRule('forbiddenMimeTypes', ['image/jpeg', 'image/png']);